ananya-bontalavl/if-you-were-born-here/README.md

 https://lottery-of-birth.netlify.app/

-To run this project, ensure that the following prerequisites are installed on your system.
+Make sure to run this project at LotteryOfBirth Folder and ensure that the following prerequisites are installed on your system.
 ```bash
 npm install
 npm install lucide-react